PhiJam1/Pandemic/README.md

 <img width="838" alt="image" src="https://user-images.githubusercontent.com/79670114/184667910-2470b481-de9b-44d2-b565-e7c4def17cc8.png">

 The colors on each city represent the number of disease cubes there of the most prominent disease in that city.
-Information about all diseases in a city is available in the information card when you cover over a city with the mouse, but the color system provides a simple, quick way to understand disease spread and danger zones.
+In most cases, this will just be the disease listed on that city's city card, but outbreaks can lead to multi diseased cities.
+Information about all diseases in a city is available in the information card when you hover over a city with the mouse, but the color system provides a quick simpple way to understand disease spread and danger zones.

-When using the action buttons, you would click on the associated city/player/disease, then the button.
+You use the action buttons to get through turns.
+To use them, you would click on the associated city/player/disease, then the button.

 For example, if you want to drive to Chicago.
 You *click on the Chicago marker*, then *click the drive button*.

-Or to take the Madrid card from player 3, you *click on the Madrid marker*, then *click the player 2 selector*, then *click Share Knowledge*.
+Or to take the Madrid card from player 3's city card deck, you *click on the Madrid marker*, then *click the player 3 selector*, then *click Share Knowledge*.

 The info cards is the main form of communication with the players.
 It tells whose turn it is, how many plays they have, new and existing city cards, outbreaks, etc.